dream-lab/VIoLET/README.md

 python infra_gen.py 105 5 50,50 1,4 5 50 centos_systemd
 ```
+At present, the OS image for the containers must either be shrey67/centos_systemd or it can be any docker image which has extended the shrey67/centos_systemd image.
+Since the image is fetched from the docker hub, the first deployment is expected to take significant amount of time.
+Alternatively, user can pull the image manually on all the container-host VMs as mentioned in the next few steps.

 ### Calculating the number of VMs required
 This step is needed to determine the number of container VMs we will need to deploy the infra_config and to compute the --cpus for every container. --cpus is an option given by the docker daemon which specifies the host machine's cpu utilization for a container. <br/>